Lefkada holiday guide

 Lefkada Town, capital of the island, sits at the northern tip where the mainland causeway makes landfall.
 It is all narrow alleys, pastel-coloured, balconied houses, and—clustered around the central square of Agios Spiridonos—pedestrianized streets with little private churches.
 Outside the centre, the accent is more maritime, with lagoons, marinas, marshes, beaches, and windmills.
 Nidri, half-way down the east coast, is the island’s major resort where many of our villas are located, set amongst mountains, headlands, and small islets, and at the entrance to a huge wooded inlet.

 Countryside in Lefkada

 With the lagoons and wetlands of its northern tip, the headlands, bays, and islands of the east, and the soaring cliffs and blinding sands of the west coast, it is remarkable that Lefkada is not better known.
 Add a sparsely populated, cypress-slashed, and mountainous interior, rising to 1,158 metre Mount Stavrota, and you have enough variety to keep all but the most restless traveller happy.
-And Lefkada has an ace up the sleeve that no other Ionian island can match: if you do get itchy feet, you can cross to the mainland in a car.
+And Lefkada (or Lefkas) has an ace up the sleeve that no other Ionian island can match: if you do get itchy feet, you can cross to the mainland in a car.

 Arts and culture in Lefkada